Frequently Asked Questions (FAQs)

 10. How long will my enrolment interview take?

-You should allow approximately half an hour for your interview.
+You should allow approximately 45 minutes to an hour for your interview.
 Appointments are made in quick succession, so please let us know if you are delayed on the day or need to re-schedule your interview time.

 A tour of either the Junior or Senior campus (and Boarding House if required) is offered following the interview.